code-spirit-369/personal-portfolio-website/README.md

 ## <a name="features">🔋 Features</a>

-👉 Hero Section: A welcoming section with your name, profession, and a brief introduction.
+👉 **Hero Section**: A welcoming section with your name, profession, and a brief introduction.

-👉 About Section: A detailed section about your background and professional journey.
+👉 **About Section**: A detailed section about your background and professional journey.

-👉 Skills Section: A display of your technical skills with visual progress indicators.
+👉 **Skills Section**: A display of your technical skills with visual progress indicators.

-👉 Experiences Section: A timeline of your professional experiences and achievements.
+👉 **Experiences Section**: A timeline of your professional experiences and achievements.

-👉 Projects Section: A showcase of your projects with descriptions and links.
+👉 **Projects Section**: A showcase of your projects with descriptions and links.

-👉 Contact Me Section: A contact form for visitors to reach out to you.
+👉 **Contact Me Section**: A contact form for visitors to reach out to you.

-👉 Responsive Design: Ensures optimal viewing experience on all devices.
+👉 **Responsive Design**: Ensures optimal viewing experience on all devices.

 ## <a name="quick-start">🚀 Quick Start</a>